LicenseRocks/PROOFmeta/README.md

   <img src="https://license.rocks/wp-content/uploads/2020/10/MetaProof.jpg" width="250">
 </p>

-<h1 align="center">MetaProof</h1>
+<h1 align="center">PROFFmeta</h1>

 <div align="center">

-MetaProof is an explorer to extract the metadata of NFTs that are secured with their JSON files on the Arweave permanent storage.
+PROOFmeta is an explorer to extract the metadata of NFTs that are secured with their JSON files on the Arweave permanent storage.

 </div>